-CINCINNATI (AP) — Four workers injured earlier this year when a floor collapsed at the construction site of Cincinnati's casino filed a lawsuit Monday against the project's builders, accusing them of neglecting safety to get the project done on time.
+CINCINNATI (AP) — Four workers injured earlier this year when a floor collapsed at the construction site of Cincinnati's first and only casino filed a lawsuit on Monday against the project's builders, accusing them of neglecting safety to get the project done on time.

-The lawsuit seeks a jury trial and unspecified damages for workers Damon Robinson, 36, of Lexington, Ky.; Mark Hedges, 45, of Cincinnati; Jim Lancaster, 46, of Alexandria, Ky.; and Micah Morthland, 38, of Highland Heights, Ky.
+The lawsuit seeks a jury trial and unspecified damages for workers Mark Hedges, James Lancaster, Micah Morthland and Damon Robinson.

-The men and at least eight other workers were pouring concrete on the second floor of the two-story casino when structural beams collapsed and a 60-foot-by-60-foot section of floor came down, causing the men to fall at least 25 feet as liquid concrete cascaded on them.
+The men and at least eight other workers were pouring concrete on the second floor of the two-story casino when structural beams collapsed and a 60-foot-by-60-foot section of floor came down, causing the men to fall about 25 feet.

-No one was killed, but the lawsuit says Hedges, Lancaster, Morthland and Robinson all were seriously injured and still struggle today with pain from the injuries and PTSD.
+No one was killed, but Monday's lawsuit says that Hedges, Lancaster, Morthland and Robinson all were seriously injured and still struggle today with pain from the injuries and post-traumatic stress disorder.

 Robinson "still has recurring nightmares and cannot stand the smell of concrete because he was buried in it," according to the lawsuit.
 "The sight of steel support beams and concrete terrify him."